waves

 Since 2015, Johnny Stuen has been focusing on carbon capture, especially from waste-to-energy.
 That along with the transportation and storage/use of carbon dioxide are areas that are growing in importance in the global economy.

-The world lets out somewhere between 35 and 40 billion tonnes of carbon dioxide every year.
+An estimated 35 to 40 billion tonnes of carbon dioxide are released into the atmosphere annually.
 To be able to keep the temperature on Earth within the 2 degrees (ºC) target, this must go down to net zero by 2050.

 “We can produce lots of renewable energy in the future, we can recycle much more and better, but there will always be 2 factors that emit carbon dioxide: the treatment of waste that is not recyclable, and the processes that emit carbon dioxide in their nature – for instance, the production of cement.
 These emissions can be stopped by capturing the carbon dioxide and storing it under the surface of the earth”, says Stuen.